FStarLang/FStar/INSTALL.md

 It may be the case that it's easier for you to build F* directly from the OCaml sources.
-Therefore, for convenience, we keep a (possibly outdated) snapshot of the F* sources translated to OCaml.
-This allows you to bootstrap F* with just an OCaml compiler.
-See [Building F* using the OCaml snapshot].
+Therefore, for convenience, we keep a (possibly outdated) snapshot of the F* sources translated to OCaml in the repo.
+This allows you to bootstrap F* with just an OCaml compiler (see [below](#building-f-using-the-ocaml-snapshot)).

 ### Building F* from sources (.NET version) ###